MariaZubiate/isb_2024_gh82/ISB/Laboratorio_6/Informe_del_Laboratorio_6.md

 [8] M. Jurczak, M. Kołodziej, A. Majkowski, "Implementation of a convolutional neural network for eye blink artifacts removal from the electroencephalography signal", Frontiers in Neuroscience, 2022.
 [9] M.S.
 Köhler, J. Stekelenburg, W. De Baene, "Mental Fatigue and its Effects on Alpha Waves: An EEG study," 2023.
 [10] W. Hohaia, B.W.
 Saurels, A. Johnston, "Occipital alpha-band brain waves when the eyes are closed are shaped by ongoing visual processes," Scientific Reports, 2022.
+[11] J. Molina, M.Á.
+Guevara et al., "Cognitive training on the solving of mathematical problems: an EEG study in young men," Actualidades en Psicología, 2021.
+[12] C. Kim, J. Lee, K.C.
+Lee, "An empirical approach to analyzing the effects of stress on individual creativity in business problem-solving: emphasis on the electrocardiogram and electroencephalogram," Frontiers in Psychology, 2022.